 President Biden and Vice President Harris campaigned—and won—on bold climate action.

-We have high expectations for the next four years, beginning on Day One.
+We have high expectations for the next four years.
 We want the Biden-Harris administration to charge ahead on all possible fronts, using all possible means to cut climate and air pollution.
 We need a blitz, not a dribble.
 We need action, not papers.

-With John Kerry serving as the first presidential climate envoy, the incoming Biden administration can commit to climate leadership domestically and globally.
-On Day One, Moms want the Biden Administration to:
+With a strong climate champion in Biden’s nominee for EPA Administrator, Michael Regan, and climate champions John Kerry, serving as the presidential climate envoy, and Gina McCarthy, as the White House national climate advisor, the Biden administration can commit to climate leadership domestically and globally.
+Moms want the Biden Administration to:

 - Commit to ambitious and swift reduction in carbon and methane emissions.